 Thomas van Gemert

 Movement in Virtual Reality encompasses how we travel through virtual worlds, interact with virtual objects, and learn new skills that may not be possible in real life.
-In Virtual Reality it is both very difficult to accurately mimic real life, but also possible to create interactions that are completely magical.
-A compromise can be found where magical elements are perceived as natural to the users, thus increasing their presence and performance.
-My work investigates how we can make these manipulations of virtual motion be perceived as "natural".
-This includes walking at 100 kilometers per hour, teaching a virtual avatar how to dance, or navigating non-euclidean spaces.
-Finally, whenever the virtual motion does not match the physical motion there is a chance of VR sickness, and thus a large part of my work also investigates VR sickness and user experience.
+In Virtual Reality, it is both difficult to mimic real life and possible to create completely magical interactions.
+A compromise can be found where magical elements are perceived as natural.
+This enables user to feel present in the virtual world and base their behaviour on an impossible space.
+My work investigates Travel, VR sickness, and Movement in the context of impossible or conflicting virtual spaces.
+For example, walking at 100 kilometers per hour, navigating self-overlapping spaces, or dancing in the comfort of your bed.

 5100-B2-2E21 - Virtual Reality (3rd year Bachelor Computer Science)